naofireblade/homebridge-weather-plus/README.md

 **language**
 Translation for the current day and the weather report.
 Available languages can be found [here](https://github.com/darkskyapp/translations/tree/master/lib/lang).
 The default is `en`.

-**displayName**
+**nameNow**
 Name for the current condition accessory.
 The default is `"Now"`.
-You can also set this to your city name.
+You can also set this to your city name or weather service type.

-**displayNameForecast**
+**nameForecast**
 Name for the forecast accessories.
 Adds a prefix to the forecast days.

 **compatibility**
 Compatibility for the Apple Home app, the Eve app or a mix of both.
 This is required due to limitations in the Apple Home app recognized weather conditions.
 `"mix"` Temperature and humidity are displayed in the Apple Home app.
 All conditions are displayed in the Eve app.
-`"eve"` Nothing is displayed in the Apple Home app.
+`"eve"` The device will be shown as unsupported in Apple Home app.
 All conditions are displayed in the Eve app (temperature, humidity and pressure are combined into one row).

+**hidden**
+// TODO, description and example update

 **fakegatoParameters**
 Customization of the history storage system.
 By default the history is persisted on the filesystem.
 You can set your own option using this parameter.
 In order to change the [location of the persisted file](https://github.com/simont77/fakegato-history#file-system) or to use [GoogleDrive](https://github.com/simont77/fakegato-history#google-drive).
  **Do not** modify the parameter for the fakegato internal timer.

-**serial**
-Change the Serial Number of your weather accessory.
-If it's not provided the serial number will be set to the **location** if present, or to 999 if not.
-Note that for proper operation of fakegato when multiple fakegato-enabled weather accessories are present in your system, the serial number must be unique.

 ### Example